darrenldl/oali/OALI_DOC.md

   - USB key partition table backup

+Recovery kit creation decision is as follows

+- If either system or boot partition is encrypted, then

+  - A copy of recovery kit is created in `/root` if system partition is encrypted

-A copy of recovery kit is always created in `/root`, and only created in `/boot` if boot partition is encrypted
+  - A copy of recovery kit is created in `/boot` if boot partition is encrypted

+- else if no partitions are encrypted

+  - A copy of recovery kit is created in both `/root` and `/boot`

 ## 45. Set up root password